Our Products

 vane compressor

-What matters most about composite vanes is not how long they last.
-It is how they fail.
 A composite vane wears by slow, even recession of the tip.
 A millimeter every several thousand hours.
 No flaking, no chipping, no sudden fracture.
 Pull the vanes out of a machine at 25,000 hours and measure them with a caliper.
 They will be uniformly shorter, the edges will be clean, and the bore surface behind them will be unmarked.
 The wear rate is linear enough that the replacement date can be forecast from the first inspection.

 Inside the Compression Cycle

-Oil injection quantity matters more than most people think and gets adjusted less than it should.
-Too little oil and the sealing degrades, leakage goes up, discharge temperature climbs.
-Too much and the rotor fights viscous drag that wastes motor power and overloads the oil separator downstream.
-The balance point shifts constantly, with ambient temperature, with oil age, with discharge pressure.
+Oil injection quantity gets adjusted less than it should.
+Insufficient oil degrades sealing, raises leakage, and pushes discharge temperature up.
+Excessive oil creates viscous drag that wastes motor power and overloads the oil separator downstream.
+The balance point shifts with ambient temperature, oil age, and discharge pressure.
 Mattei's Blade series uses thermostatic injection valves that modulate flow automatically.
-Plenty of machines in the field still use a fixed orifice sized for one condition, which means they are slightly wrong everywhere else.
+Plenty of machines in the field still use a fixed orifice sized for one set of conditions, which means they run slightly off everywhere else.
 The penalty is 3 to 5 percent of input power.
-On a 22 kW machine running 6,000 hours a year, that adds up.
+On a 22 kW machine running 6,000 hours a year at €0.15 per kWh, that is around €300 per year in wasted electricity.
+Not a dramatic number by itself, but it never stops accumulating.

 Speed

 Vane compressors turn at 1000 to 1800 rpm.
-Screws typically run above 3000.
+Screws run above 3000.

 Applications